How To Get Tickets To The Louvre

 I often get asked “can I buy tickets to the Louvre at the door?” or “do you need to buy tickets to the Louvre in advance?”

-You can indeed buy tickets at the door, but I do not recommend it.
-Availability is usually very limited, and since you have so many easy options to get tickets online, why take any chance?
+Availability is usually very limited, and since you have so many easy options to get Louvre Paris tickets online, why take any chance?
 If the Louvre is on your list of must-see in Paris, simply plan your visit and book a time slot.

 What to do if tickets to the Louvre are sold out

-For last minute tickets, head over to Tiqets here – this is one of my favorite third party booking sites.
+You can find last-minute tickets for the Louvre on GetYourGuide – this is one of my favorite third party booking sites.

 Another option may be to get a guided tour.
 Since these are a bit more expensive than plain skip-the-line tickets, your chances of finding a spot last minute are higher.